Lost-In-MASE/x9115AAP/hw/code/10/README.md

 Two processes that govern the quality of a GA are selection and reproduction processes.
 Selection refers to the process of selecting highly fit individuals from a population and considering them for reproducing new offsprings.
 A lot of work has gone over the past few decades in coming up with various strategies for selection.
 Some of the popular approaches are Tournament Selection, Proportional Roulette Wheel Selection, Rank-based Roulette Wheel Selection [2], Ranking Selection, Proportionate Reduction, and “Genitor” Selection [3].
 We have chosen all-pair binary tournament selection as the strategy for selection process.
 Section III will discuss in greater detail on the selection strategy that is used in the experiments.
 During the reproductive phase of the GA, the individuals are selected from the population and recombined, producing offsprings that will belong to the next generation.
 Having selected two parents, their “chromosomes” are recombined using the techniques of Crossover and Mutation to produce the children.
 Section III provides a brief summary of the reproduction techniques used in our implementation of GA.

+There are several parameters that determine the performance of a GA.
+Cross over probability, Mutation probability, Population size, Maximum number of Genereations are some of the common parameters that control the efficiency of GA.
+If not configured properly the GA can have problems such as Premature Convergence where the population converges to local optimal value or Slow convergence, where the population fails to converge to a single optimal solution over many generations.
+Hence these parameters need to be tuned to extract maximum efficiency from GA.

-Differential Evolution is a metaheuristic that does not guarantee an optimal solution but is fast enough to get acceptable solutions quickly.
+Differential Evolution (DE) is a metaheuristic that does not guarantee an optimal solution but is fast enough to get acceptable solutions quickly.
 Differential Evolution starts with a frontier which it generates that contains a set of solutions that satisfy the constraints of the model being used in the optimizer.
 From this frontier we take each member of the population and choose two other and mutate them together to form a new valid solution, if the energy of this new solution is better than the older solution we replace the old item with the new one on the frontier.
+We use DE to tune the Crossover probability, Mutation probability and Population size of GA.
+DE is fast as it takes existing valid solutions and tries to mix and match the best parts of them to form newer solutions.
+For this reason, Differential Evolution is a better option than Simulated Annealing and Max Walk Sat which are more of a randomized approach to finding better solutions for tuning parameters for maximizing output.

 One of the important challenges of testing MOEAs is that the test problems are either too simple or too complicated.
 Deb, Kalyanmoy, et al. propose scalable test problems for evolutionary algorithms in [4].
-We will be testing the performance of our implementation of GA on 20 repeats of DTLZ 1, 3, 5, 7 models proposed by Deb, Kalyanmoy, et al. in [4].
+The parameters of GA are tuned based on its performance on test models of DTLZ 1, 3, 5, 7, proposed by Deb, Kalyanmoy, et al. in [4].

-Apart from testing our algorithm on different models, we will be tuning our GA parameters using Differential Evolution to maximize the GA population hyper volume.
-The parameters that were tuned for performance were mutation probability, crossover probability and the population size.

 The rest of the paper is organized as follows - Section III discusses the implementation details and some of the design choices made during the course of implementation.
-Section IV provides a summary of our interpretation of the results obtained when GA was tested against DTLZ 1, 3, 5, 7.
+Section IV provides a summary of our interpretation of the results obtained.
 Section V talks about the threats to the validity of our implementation while Section VI talks about our learnings from this implementation and our plans to better the algorithm.
 Section VII is references.

 ## III.
 THE PROCESS